Jhut89/Mailchimp-API-3.0-PHP/README.md

 To instantiate you will need a new instance of the `Mailchimp` class with your MailChimp account's API key as its only argument.

-## Oauth
+## OAuth

-If you are using [Oauth](http://developer.mailchimp.com/documentation/mailchimp/guides/how-to-use-oauth2/) to obtain an access token, this library can handle the "handshake" for you.
+If you are using [OAuth](http://developer.mailchimp.com/documentation/mailchimp/guides/how-to-use-oauth2/) to obtain an access token, this library can handle the "handshake" for you.

 You must first send the user to your applications `authorize_uri`.
 You can get this url by calling the `Mailchimp::getAuthUrl()` statically: